-- Turn off the Deformed mesh layer in the [] Treeview, and restore the Geometry layer by right-hand clicking on a blank area of the model view and selecting Geometry. - Ensure the Snap to grid option is selected and enter a value of 1 for Grid size. - Click on OK. - With reference to the ruler on the edge of the view window, draw a line with the mouse through the wall at 10m depth as shown.
+• Restore the Geometry layer by right-clicking on a blank area of the model view and selecting Geometry.

+Utilities Graph Through 2D... • Ensure the Snap to grid option is selected and enter a value of 1 for Grid size.

+- Click on OK. - With reference to the ruler on the edge of the view window, draw a line with the mouse through the mid-height of the wall at 10m depth as shown.